 “Your beliefs become your thoughts, your thoughts become your words, your words become your actions, your actions become your habits, your habits become your values, your values become your destiny.”― Gandhi

 Only goals cannot bring you happiness

 It is essential to set goals in your life.
 It gives you a path in which way you need to proceed.
-A definite goal is what you want to achieve from your life, which can be further broken down into short time goals.
+A definite goal is what you want to achieve in your life, which can be further broken down into short time goals.

 When you run behind your dreams, it is a motivational factor that keeps you engaged.
 But too much focus on achieving goals can steal many happy moments from your life too.

 When people do not meet their goals, they are usually disappointed.
 Some people blame their own aptitude or skill to get things done, while others place blame on external causes.
 It’s like running a never-ending race from one goal to the next.

 Learn how to “focus more on your habits, not on your goals”.